adi90x/kube-active-proxy/README.md

 ### Easy Setup with catalog

-Add `https://github.com/adi90x/rancher-active-proxy.git` to your custom catalog list( Rancher > Admin > Settings ).
+Add `https://github.com/adi90x/kube-active-proxy.git` to your custom catalog list( kube > Admin > Settings ).

 Then go to catalog and install Kube Active Proxy !